A. General Terms - applicable to all Accounts

 We will be entitled to pay the transfer to anyone who claims it as the recipient and correctly answers the security question, whether or not that person is the person intended to receive the transfer.
 We will not be liable for losses incurred by you as a sender or recipient of an email money transfer as a result of misuse, forwarding of email to third parties, improper communication or disclosure of the answer to the security question.

 There is no monthly fee for your Tangerine Chequing Account.
-For certain services as outlined in the Fee Overview Table, there is a fee that will be charged by Tangerine.
+For certain transactions and circumstances, a fee may apply.
+These fees are outlined in the Fee Schedule available at tangerine.ca/feeschedule, and available in print if requested.
 Tangerine will debit your Chequing Account when fees are applicable.
 Tangerine will provide you with 30 days advance notice of any changes to the charges applicable to your Chequing Account or any new charges applicable to your Chequing Account.

 We may set limits for your use of your Tangerine Chequing Account from time to time.
-Your daily ABM and point of sale (POS) limits are communicated to you when you open your Chequing Account.
+Your ABM withdrawal limits and debt purchase limits are communicated to you when you open your Chequing Account.

 We may change these limits (dollar amount or otherwise) for transactions that may be carried out by you through electronic banking services, from time to time without prior notice to you.
 It is your responsibility to check your limits from time to time by contacting Tangerine.